jonathanmejiadev/jonathanmejiadev/README.md

 ## About me

-- :earth_americas: I'm from Buenos Aires - Argentina
+- :earth_americas: I'm from Buenos Aires - Argentina.
-- 📚 I'm a university student for Bachelor of Information Systems at UNGS
+- 📚 4th year Bachelor of Information Systems at UNGS in progress.
-- 🚀 I'm always learning and trying to get better
+- 🚀 I'm always learning and trying to get better.

 ## ⚡ Technologies